f5devcentral/f5-agility-labs-xc/docs/class2/lab1.rst

 #.
 Using your browser, visit this application directly utilizing its public FQDN.
 Select the
    **Menu** on the top right-hand side and select **Header**.

 #.
 Note the Remote Address field.
-This will match the IP address of your endpoint.
+This will match the IP address of your workstation.
 You can verify
    that it matches by looking up your IP address at https://ipinfo.io/.

    |lab005|